 DUTCH users: please go to this page

-The Utrecht NMR Facility SONNMRLSF provides access to guest researchers and trainees from EU and associated countries.
+The Utrecht high-field NMR facility (SONNMRLSF) provides access to guest researchers and trainees from EU and associated countries.
 Access is also possible for companies and researchers from other countries (please contact staff first).
 Currently, access is provided in the context of the iNEXT initiative funded by the European Commission (Horizon2020 project #653706).

 Visiting researchers receive scientific and technical support from specialists who are also willing to participate in collaborative research projects when acceptable for both parties involved.

-The facility can also provide advanced training of young scientists.
+In addition, the Utrecht NMR facility can provide advanced training of young scientists.